 The Crippled Narrator

-This narrator is not complete, misses something.
+This one is not complete, misses something.
 Please, do not mistake him with the Limited Omniscient Narrator.
 This narrator can know everything or nothing about something or someone, but his/her limitations are not attached to that characteristic.
-The Crippled Narrator is incomplete because of some kind of disease, mental illness or amnesia.
+The Crippled one is incomplete because of some kind of disease, mental illness or amnesia.
 They tend to use the first person and examples of them can be found on movies like Fight Club or Memento.
 On Fight Club, the narrator, who is also the protagonist, suffers from esquizofrenia and, because of this, he misses half of his personalities when he narrates.
 The movie is told only using half of his self.
 On Memento, the narrator, also the protagonist, loses his memory so he can only tell what he remembers, but not the whole story.

 Now it is your turn.
 Check your story, find the best narrator for it and write it.